razanharith/EPA-Net/README.md

-# EPA_Net: An-Efficient Pyramid Attention for Skin Lesion Segmentation
+# EPA_Net: An Efficient Pyramid Attention for Skin Lesion Segmentation

 This is the official implementation of the proposed model in the paper "EPA_Net: An Efficient Pyramid Attention for Skin Lesion Segmentation".